kakairesteven/PyData-Kampala/CurriculumMay2024.md

 # Module 1: Introduction to Pandas
+This module shall introduce the Pandas fundamentals and has the following objectives;
+<li>Help participants have a fundamental knowledge of structured data.</li>
+<li>Interest participants in learning Pandas fundamentals</li>
+<li>Introduce Data cleansing and wrangling</li>
+<li>Introduce Python Modelling Libraries</li>

 ### Getting started with Pandas
 ### Data Loading, Storage, File formats
 ### Data Wrangling: Join, Combine and Reshape